KarimLakra/Python-Arduino_Server-Client_GUI/README.md

-# Python-Arduino_Server-Client_GUI
+# Python-Arduino Server-Client GUI socket
-A python server managed by a GUI connects an Arduino client to receive data
+A python server using socket communication managed by a GUI connects an Arduino client to receive data

 <p>
   <b>The main window:</b>